Perception4D/LidarSlam/README.md

 - `slam_lib/` : core *LidarSlam* library containing SLAM algorithm and other utilities.
 - `superbuild/` : Cross-platform installer.
 - `ros_wrapping/` : ROS packages to enable SLAM use on a ROS system.
+- `ros2_wrapping/`: ROS2 packages to enable SLAM use on a ROS2 system.
 - `paraview_wrapping/` : ParaView plugin to enable SLAM use with ParaView/LidarView.
 - `ci/` : continuous integration files to automatically build and check *LidarSlam* lib.
 - `CMakeLists.txt` : *CMakeLists* used to call to build core *LidarSlam* lib and *paraview_wrapping*.